About Us

 The Inca Roads (Qhapac Ñan)

-In 2014, the Qhapaq Ñan was declared a World Heritage Site by UNESCO, thus recognizing its historical and cultural importance.
+In 2014, UNESCO officially declared the Qhapaq Ñan a World Heritage Site, honoring its cultural and historical significance.

 Here we present some facts to keep in mind if you want to trek the Inca Trail to Machu Picchu.